getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   official_gpm_only: true
 [/prism]

-The **GPM** section offers the user options that control how Grav's GPM sources and makes ready updates available for your site.
-You can choose between stable and testing releases, as well as set up a proxy URL.
+Options in the **GPM** section control Grav's GPM (Grav Package Manager).
+For example, you can restrict GPM to using official sources and select the method GPM uses to retrieve packages.
+You can also choose between stable and testing releases, as well as set up a proxy URL.

 [div class="table-keycol"]
 | Property | Description |